peteroupc/peteroupc.github.io/exporand.md

 <a id=Addition_and_Subtraction></a>
 ### Addition and Subtraction

-The following algorithm shows how to add two uniform PSRNs (**a** and **b**) that store digits of the same base (radix) in their fractional parts, and get a uniform PSRN as a result.
+The following algorithm (**UniformAdd**) shows how to add two uniform PSRNs (**a** and **b**) that store digits of the same base (radix) in their fractional parts, and get a uniform PSRN as a result.
 The input PSRNs may have a positive or negative sign, and it is assumed that their integer parts and signs were sampled.  _Python code implementing this algorithm is given later in this document._

 1. If **a** has unsampled digits before the last sampled digit in its fractional part, set each of those unsampled digits to a digit chosen uniformly at random.
 Do the same for **b**.
 2. If **a** has fewer digits in its fractional part than **b** (or vice versa), sample enough digits (by setting them to uniform random digits, such as unbiased random bits if **a** and **b** store binary, or base-2, digits) so that both PSRNs' fractional parts have the same number of digits.
 Now, let _digitcount_ be the number of digits in **a**'s fractional part.